uken/fluent-plugin-elasticsearch/README.md

 ```

 The value for option `buffer_chunk_limit` should not exceed value `http.max_content_length` in your Elasticsearch setup (by default it is 100mb).

+**Note**: If you use or evaluate Fluentd v0.14, you can use `<buffer>` directive to specify buffer configuration, too.
+In more detail, please refer to the [buffer configuration options for v0.14](https://docs.fluentd.org/v0.14/articles/buffer-plugin-overview#configuration-parameters)

 ### Hash flattening